mosen/salt-osx/README.md

 ## salt-osx ##

-Salt Modules/Grains/States for Mac OS X w/PyObjC. *Experimental*
+Manage a mac fleet with SaltStack: Salt Modules/Grains/States for Mac OS X w/PyObjC. *Alpha Quality*

 The motivation for this repository is to provide SaltStack modules that call into native Foundation/Cocoa API via PyObjC.
 This would theoretically give you more control over configuration than scripting alone.